-If a pupil has not taken the maximum number of qualifications that count in each group then they will receive a point score of zero where a slot is empty.
-No legacy GCSEs (A-G), International GCSEs or level 1/level 2 certificates in these subjects will count in performance tables once new GCSEs (9-1) in that subject are introduced.
-A score of zero means pupils in this school on average do about as well at key stage 4 (end of the secondary education phase - age 16) as other pupils across England who got similar results at the end of key stage 2.
-A score above zero means pupils made more progress, on average, than pupils across England who got similar results at the end of key stage 2.
-A score below zero means pupils made less progress, on average, than pupils across England who got similar results at the end of key stage 2.
-Given the scope and comprehensive nature of P8, it is clearly a more encompassing measure than the legacy measure of attainment, 5A-C including English and mathematics.
+If a pupil has not taken the maximum number of qualifications that count in each group they will receive a point score of zero where a slot is empty.
+No legacy GCSEs (A\-G), International GCSEs or Level 1/Level 2 certificates in these subjects will count in performance tables once new GCSEs (9-1) in that subject are introduced.
+A score of zero means pupils in this school on average do about as well at key stage 4 (KS4) (end of the secondary education phase - age 16) as other pupils across England who got similar results at the end of KS2.
+A score above zero means pupils made more progress, on average, than pupils across England who got similar results at the end of KS2.
+A score below zero means pupils made less progress, on average, than pupils across England who got similar results at the end of KS2.
+Given the scope and comprehensive nature of P8, it is clearly a more encompassing measure than the legacy measure of attainment, 5A\-C including English and mathematics.

-'Gaming the system'
+3.3 'Gaming the system'

-In a letter to inspectors, Harford (2017), Ofsted's national director of education (UK), draws the attention of inspectors to the importance of following up unusual examination entry patterns, what is frequently termed as 'gaming the system'.
-Unfortunately, when an accountability measure is introduced (P8 for example) there is a risk that 'game theory' emerges (see Waters, 2013).
-Harford (2017) raises particular concerns in relation to what he views as increasingly common practices, namely:
+In a letter to inspectors, [11], Ofsted's national director of education (UK), draws the attention of inspectors to the importance of following up unusual examination entry patterns, what is frequently termed as 'gaming the system'.
+Unfortunately, when an accountability measure is introduced (P8 for example) there is a risk that 'game theory' emerges [12].
+[11] raises particular concerns in relation to what is viewed as increasingly common practices, namely:

-- Schools which enter large numbers of pupils for qualifications that are not core subjects or do not reflect a school's specialisms often subjects of a technical or vocational nature not suited to the majority of pupils. - Double entry in qualifications that overlap in content.
-For example, statistics and freestanding mathematics qualifications; GCSE English and IGCSE English as a second language qualification for pupils who have English as a first language. - Schools which enter pupils for GCSEs in English literature, without teaching the latter properly.
-Pupils sit the exam purely to ensure that the language result is counted doubly towards P8. - Moving underperforming pupils into alternative provision so that they would not bring down results a practice known as 'off-rolling'.
+- Schools which enter large numbers of pupils for qualifications that are not core subjects or do not reflect a school's specialisms - often subjects of a technical or vocational nature not suited to the majority of pupils. - Double entry in qualifications that overlap in content.
+For example, statistics and free-standing mathematics qualifications; GCSE English and IGCSE English as a second language qualification for pupils who have English as a first language. - Schools which enter pupils for GCSE in English literature, without teaching the latter properly.
+Pupils sit the exam purely to ensure that the language result is counted doubly towards P8. - Moving underperforming pupils into alternative provision so that they will not bring down results - a practice known as 'offrolling'.

 It appears that the motive for some schools is to boost their league table position rather than act in the best interests of the children.
 Clearly, there is a need to preserve authentic education for all our children.
 This authenticity lies at the heart of the values of 'Thinking Schools'.
 The 'setting' or context, outlined in this section, provided the springboard for the initial 'plan'.
 It is this 'plan' that features next.

-Plan
+4. Plan

-Given the prominent use of effect sizes to judge the impact of educational innovations, the author decided to use this metric so that a degree of consistency was retained such that the results of the evaluation could be compared to research outcomes already available, particularly the findings of Hattie (2009) and Higgins (2013).
-Thus, the original calculation of effect size followed that of Hattie (2009) and is illustrated below:
+Given the prominent use of effect sizes to judge the impact of educational innovations, the author decided to use this metric in order to retain a degree of consistency so that the results of the evaluation could be compared to research outcomes already available, particularly the findings of [4] and [5].
+Thus, the original calculation of effect size followed that of Hattie [4] and is illustrated below.